 This will probably mean booking a photo shoot, and buying some specific stock images and customising them to fit your brand.

-The most common image you use might is your own photo, as you can see from the example, you can look Mike right in the eye and see that he’s a real human being.
+The most common image you use might be your own photo, as you can see from the example, you can look Sarah right in the eye and see that she’s a real human being.
 This helps connect the reader to you.
 It helps brand your business and start building a rapport.
 You can also have photos and imagery around what you do, how you do it and your services.

 Everything from words to images should be in alignment with each other.
 If they’re not, your reader can tell.
 They can’t quite put their finger on something being wrong, they just know that it is.